 The blog post ranking process takes time on Google.
 And it’s by no means a guarantee your post will ever make it to the top 10 results.

 The reason why it takes a ton of time to rank on Google is that Google is testing your post and analyzing its performance.
-This is something Google cannot do in seconds.
-It needs to spare the available resources for ranking billions of other pages too.

 More importantly, the ranking is based on the expertise, authoritativeness, and trustworthiness of your site (E-A-T).

 If you have a ton of high-quality posts in a specific niche, you have a better chance of ranking higher on search results.
-In a sense, you have a “louder voice” in the room the more expertise you show with your site.

 But if it’s your first time covering a niche, Google will place no trust or value on your post.
 This means you might not be able to rank in the top 10 no matter how good a post you write—even if it was the best on the internet.